-- 1. Ice-breaker challenge: please complete this before you arrive in Boulder;
+- 1. Ice-breaker challenge: please complete this before you arrive in Ostrava;

-- 2. The mentoring schedule;
+- 2. Information for mentees;

-- 3. Information for mentees.
+- 3. The mentoring schedule.

 If you have any questions about mentoring, before, during or after the summer school please do not hesitate to contact us.